TheRandumbHero/RandumbRadar2.0/README.md

 So I've done a version one, but it told me nothing about the aircraft near me!
 So a friend suggested the Cheap Yellow Display or CYD.
 So I Amazon'd one and got to work.
 Similarly to V1 it uses the OpenSky Network API based on a free account.
 It means that it rechecks for aircraft every 20seconds or so but this gives you time to look at them before they move on.
 Especially in a busy area.

+> [!NOTE]
+> Please bear in mind this still in Beta as I get use to GitHub & Arduino IDE.

 ## Parts List

 - 3D Printed Case - [RandumbPrints - Makerworld.com](https://makerworld.com/en/@RandumbPrints)